opensourcehk/incubator/01-CHECKLIST.md

 - [ ] Build up the partnership between the OSHK and the incubatee, suggests quarterly short meeting between the OSHK and incubatee.

 ## Check list
-- [ ] Open Source License: which license did the project owner choose ?
+- [ ] [Open Source License](https://choosealicense.com/): which license did the project owner choose ?
 - [ ] Source Code: where is the source code repos ?
 - [ ] Project owner tells the annual target / the goal of their project.
 Any metrics to measure the success ?
 - [ ] Simple planning to achieve the annual target.
 What will the project team contribute to the project ?
 - [ ] Finance: how to cover the expense cost of the project ?
+- [ ] Leadership and Governance
+- [ ] Code of Conduct
 - [ ] Quick go through the [Open Source Guides](https://opensource.guide/)
+- [ ] any Suggestions and Comments from Mentor/Coach ?
 - [ ] Anything expect from the OSHK and Incubation Program ? and list out.
-- [ ] Leadership and Governance
-- [ ] Code of Conduct
 - [ ] Approx. Date of next meeting ?